epolevikov/Asgan/README.md

     --input-target=test/canu-nctc9016.gfa \
     --out-dir=flye-vs-canu
 ```
-After analysis is finished, the output directory will contain:
+After analysis is finished, the output directory will contain the following files:
 * <strong>adjacency_graph_{query, target}.gv</strong> – a visualization of synteny paths.
 * <strong>synteny_paths.txt</strong> – synteny paths in the format of an alignment.
-* <strong>stats.txt</strong> – various statistics based on the found synteny paths.
+* <strong>stats.txt</strong> – various statistics for the graphs.

 Here is how the visualization looks like: